MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-acronyms.md

 Microsoft Search makes sure that only users with access and permissions to a document can see the acronyms that are discovered from it.
 When an acronym is found in a user's mailbox, only that user can see that acronym.

 > [!NOTE]
-> No setup is needed for admin-curated acronyms.
+> No setup is needed for system-curated acronyms.

 ## Frequently asked questions